 We have developed a template for you that you can use for this, which can be found here.

 If you would like any support with preparing an initial version for your practice, for you then to use on an ongoing basis, please do let us know.
 Please note: we are aware of various grant funding packages that may even pay towards the costs.

 In our opinion, this will be the most important management tool you will have.
 It can help you to manage your fee earners remotely; with team leaders asking each fee earner on a weekly basis for the work they are doing, when it will be done by and what cash will be received and when.
 This information can then be inputted into the 13 week cash flow template and, notably, once fee earners have put their names to an expected cash receipt, they are then more likely to do the things that are needed to generate that cash commitment.

-The Law Society has advised that it is highly likely that there will be periods over the next two years where the government requires parts of the workforce to stay at home, so it is vital that you consider how a home working default policy can be implemented as standard now.
+The Law Society has previously advised that it is highly likely that there will be periods over the next two years where the government requires parts of the workforce to stay at home, so you should still have a home working default policy which can be implemented at short notice.

-It has been confirmed that Members of LLPs who are designated as employees for tax purposes (‘salaried members’) are eligible to be furloughed and receive support through this scheme.
+It was previously confirmed that Members of LLPs who are designated as employees for tax purposes (‘salaried members’) were eligible to be furloughed and receive support through the JRS.

 Our FAQs on the scheme can be found on our website here.

-With the current ‘lockdown’ and the likelihood of restrictions of movement being in place for a period of time, law firms will need to change the way they work and how they are governed.
+With the likelihood of social distancing restrictions being in place for a period of time, law firms will need to change the way they work and how they are governed.
 Decisions about how you can continue to operate during this time will need to be taken collectively.

 You should already have absence planning in place for the key roles in your firm such as the COLP and COFA, MLRO and MLCO, and we must hope that any cases of coronavirus are relatively mild and subsequently any absences are no longer than usual holiday periods.
 However, you should also consider informal deputies for these roles, and if any absence does become prolonged then you should apply to the SRA to replace these roles.